amritg9/Portfolio/Performances/Readme.md

 ##### 2022 - present
 Because of my passion for singing, I founded the Music Production Club at my school; as a group, we have arranged, performed, and recorded successfully numerous times.
 Recently, we finished performing our rendition of ["Mr. Blue Sky"](https://youtu.be/PyHjsX8fWYA), and are working towards a series of summer sessions and performances.

+#### Martial Arts and Rock Climbing
+##### 2014 - present
+An activity I liked and committed to was Tae Kwon Do.
+It allowed me to develop resilience both physically and mentally.
+I graduated from a junior to receive the [second degree black belt](https://drive.google.com/file/d/1_LiN2xK9HcH4uAK3VS3EK2XSw8G61JbL/view?usp=sharing) in a span of 7 years with Murphy ATA.
+In recent years, I have started pursuing rock climbing and have participated both in indoor and outdoor climbing pursuits and tournaments.
+I motivated a group of my friends to join Summit Gyms and have formed a circle to enjoy this sport; I'm planning to host a charity tournament soon as well.

 #### Drama Performer at Bengali Association of DFW
 ##### 2009 - 2019
 Although I was born and raised here, my roots are in Kolkata, India.
 I've always wanted to connect with my roots and rich heritage, and so I grew up experiencing literature from many great icons of authorship.
 [Nobel laureate Rabindranath Tagore](https://www.nobelprize.org/prizes/literature/1913/tagore/biographical/) is the author who inspired me most to continue learning more about my culture & language.
-Over the course of 10 years, I've participated in over 20  [traditional Bengali performances](https://youtube.com/playlist?list=PLeXsgQPFrM5wAsCDLslhMNHl_rZv4z9xv), taking part in plays, poems, and songs.
+Over the course of 10 years, I've lead and participated in over 20  [traditional Bengali performances](https://youtube.com/playlist?list=PLeXsgQPFrM5wAsCDLslhMNHl_rZv4z9xv), taking part in plays, poems, and songs.

 #### Speech and Debate
 ##### 2017 - 2019